 Defendants in amusement park injury suits often argue that the victim shared in the blame for the accident.
 An experienced theme park injury attorney knows how to counter allegations that you failed to comply with safety rules or that you were aware of and accepted the risks associated with a ride or other attraction.

 Largey Law Firm has two offices within one hour of Disney World, Sea World, Universal Orlando and the surrounding theme parks.
 We know how to handle injury claims involving these major entities.
-To speak with a lawyer, call 352-253-0456 or contact us online.
+To speak with a lawyer, contact us online.
 Your initial consultation is free.